Robot Interaction Language: Alphabet

 Of the 26 letters of the English alphabet, c, d, g, h, q, r, v, x, y, and z are not used.

 Vocabulary

 The vocabulary of ROILA was generated by an algorithm designed to create a vocabulary with the least confusion amongst words.
 Each word generated by this algorithm was assigned a basic meaning, as taken from Basic English.
-The words from Basic English that are used the most frequently are assigned to the shortest ROILA words generated by the algorithm.
+The words from Basic English that are used most frequently are assigned to the shortest ROILA words generated by the algorithm.
 A short list of words in ROILA is included below, along with their English meaning.